How To Stop Hooking The Golf Ball: It's Time To Banish The Common Fault For Good

 Imagine the swing like a chain, if you make a change to something at the start of the chain, it will impact on everything else along the way.
 Dedicate some time to practising these two steps and your ball flight will improve.

-The Fix: Tommy Fleetwood Drill
+Step 3: The Fix - Tommy Fleetwood Drill

 So many golfers stop rotating through impact and that inevitably leads to hooks.
-The body stalls, and the hands flip over quickly, making it really difficult to control the clubface, especially when swinging at speed with the driver
+The body stalls, and the hands flip over quickly, making it really difficult to control the clubface, especially when swinging at speed with the driver.

 A great way to improve your pivot is to channel your inner Tommy Fleetwood.
 Start by taking a full backswing, and focus on really trying hard to hold off the follow-through, sort of as if you're hitting a low punch shot with an iron.
 Check out the video above to see how I do it.